Speckoh/bleach-brave-souls-tracker-server/README.md

 # Bleach Brave Souls Tracker

-This CRUD Application is an organizer to help me track the numerous amount of characters that I have collected in Bleach Brave Souls, which is a game I recently started playing based off a popular Anime that I enjoy.
+This application is an organizer to help fans of Bleach Brave Souls track the numerous amount of characters that they have collected.

  ---
 ## Entity Relationship Diagram